Miller Huggins: St. Louis Cardinals (1910–1917)

+Managerial career

 New York Yankees (1918–1929)

 With the New York Yankees of the American League (AL) not performing well, Yankees owners Jacob Ruppert and Tillinghast L'Hommedieu Huston sought to replace "Wild" Bill Donovan as manager.
 Ban Johnson, AL president, suggested Huggins to Ruppert as a replacement for Donovan.
 Huston, who had been in Europe at the time that Ruppert had made the appointment, disliked Huggins and wanted to hire Wilbert Robinson, his drinking buddy.
 Ruppert himself had been put off by Huggins' wool cap and practice of smoking pipes in public, which he felt was the mark of the working class.
 However, Ruppert interviewed Huggins upon Johnson's recommendation, and agreed that Huggins knew much about baseball.
 Ruppert offered the job to Huggins, who initially did not want to take the position, as the Yankees were in no better a position than the Cardinals.
 J. G. Taylor Spink of The Sporting News eventually convinced Huggins to accept the offer, and he signed a two-year contract.
 The hiring of Huggins drove a wedge between the two co-owners that culminated in Huston selling his shares of the team to Ruppert in 1922.

 Having taken charge Huggins did not shy away from making personnel changes.
 Upon taking over the Yankees, he stressed fundamental baseball, drilling the Yankees in the art of the bunt.
 Huggins also made his first player transaction, acquiring Del Pratt and Eddie Plank from the St. Louis Browns trading Nick Cullop, Joe Gedeon, Fritz Maisel, Les Nunamaker, Urban Shocker and $15,000 ($ in current dollar terms), a move that led to criticism in the press.

 In Huggins' first season with the Yankees, the team finished fourth in the AL. After that season, he obtained Ernie Shore, Dutch Leonard and Duffy Lewis from the Boston Red Sox, for Ray Caldwell, Frank Gilhooley, Slim Love, and Roxy Walters.
 The following year he traded Pratt, Muddy Ruel, Hank Thormahlen and Sammy Vick to the Red Sox for Waite Hoyt, Harry Harper, Mike McNally and Wally Schang.
 Huggins signed a one-year contract to remain with the Yankees for a reported $12,000.

 Huston continually took the side of his players in any argument they had against Huggins, criticizing Huggins in the press when the Yankees lost the pennant in 1920.
 Meanwhile, Ruppert was at best a lukewarm advocate of Huggins.
 Babe Ruth resisted Huggins' discipline; he did not respect Huggins due to his small stature, soft-spoken nature, and inability to fight, and Huggins was unable to enforce punishments on Ruth, despite being well educated.
 The Yankees finished third in the AL in 1919 and 1920.
 Huggins signed a one-year contract to remain with the team in 1921.